MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-container-registry.md

 Once the service principal is successfully created, copy the appId and password in a safe location, to use later in your deployment.

-For more information about working with service principals and ACR, see [Azure Container Registry authentication with service principals](/azure/container-registry/container-registry-auth-service-principal).
+For more information about working with service principals and Azure Container Registry, see [Azure Container Registry authentication with service principals](/azure/container-registry/container-registry-auth-service-principal).

 ## Sign in to the private container registry